cleanshipcz/bootstrap-kotlin/README.md

 ## Build and Run

 This project uses [Gradle](https://gradle.org/).

-To build and run the application, use the *Gradle* tool window by clicking the Gradle icon in the right-hand toolbar, or run it directly from the terminal:
+To build and run the application:

 * Run `./gradlew run` to build and run the application.
 * Run `./gradlew build` to only build the application.